IDEA Members Summer Knowledge Share Session Catch-Up

 Catch-up on a Summer of Learning!

-We’ve had some great sessions hosted by our members on topics including hate speech and anti-migrant rhetoric, ending orphanage volunteering and hearing the unheard voices of migrant women in emergency accommodation in Ireland.
+This summer we featured some great sessions hosted by our members on topics including hate speech and anti-migrant rhetoric, ending orphanage volunteering and hearing the unheard voices of migrant women in emergency accommodation in Ireland.
+Catch-up here anytime.

 Just Care: Just Volunteering was a session about a new youth resource from Tearfund, to highlight the damage of orphanage volunteering.
 The session is valuable for youth workers or teachers who want to explore the issues around orphanage volunteering with young people.